louisaxel-ambroise/epcis/README.md

 See the [wiki](https://github.com/FasTnT/epcis-ef-core/wiki) for more details.

-## Implemented Features
+#### Implemented Features

-This is the list of planned and implemented features in the repository:
+This is the list of implemented 1.2 features in the repository:

 - Capture
   - [x] Events